 Ángel Hernando obtained his doctorate from University College London in 2001.
-He is currently an associate professor in the Department of Economics at the Carlos III University of Madrid, where he has been the main coordinator of the subject "Principles of Economics" since 2004.
+He is currently a full professor in the Department of Economics at the Carlos III University of Madrid, where he has been the main coordinator of the subject "Principles of Economics" since 2004.
 He has a solid record of publications in Economic theory with several publications in leading journals.

 Hernándo Á., and Michelucci, F. "Inefficient Rushes in Auctions".
 Theoretical Economics.
 Forthcoming.